WHAT IS PURPLE GARNET?

 Purple Garnet Treatment

-The gemstone is natural and does not undergo any known treatment.
+This vibrant gemstone is completely natural and does not undergo any treatments to enhance its color or clarity.

 Caring for Purple Garnet